 Resin 3D printing uses photopolymer UV resin that harden under UV light.
 This so called “hardening” is technically called “cross-linking” of material, when it is transformed from liquid state to solid.
 This reaction is exothermic.
 This means that during transition a lot of heat is produced.
 Sometimes temperatures can reach more than 100 °C (212 °F) and can easily burn your skin.
-Moreover, the process of “cross-linking” causes unwanted shrinkage and if your part is poorly designed, it can even cause severe damage to your 3D printed object.
+Moreover, the process of “cross-linking” causes unwanted shrinkage and if your part is poorly designed, it can even cause warping of your resin print.

 It is also worth mentioning that not all resin is cured right after 3D printing process.
 Although, we have solid object there is still uncured resin within the 3D printed part.
 This uncured resin continues to cure in the presence of ambient UV light that is all around us.
-Ongoing curing can still cause cracks and other potential damage, which can be reduced if proper 3D printed part design techniques are used.
+Ongoing curing can still cause cracks and warping, which can be reduced if proper resin 3D print design techniques are used.

 So let’s discuss some key design concepts that will help you to overcome these obstacles.